fallintoplace/Asymptotic-Behaviour-of-Pareto-80-20/README.md

 ![Test Image 2](https://github.com/fallintoplace/Visualizing-Pareto-80-20/blob/master/sample_mean.gif)

-It needs 10^12 more data to converge to the same level as a normal distribution.
+Pareto 80-20 needs 10^12 more data to converge to the same level of error as a normal distribution.

 Future maxima cannot be predicted based on past maxima since tail bound no longer holds.